tiangolo/uwsgi-nginx-flask-docker/README.md

 You can customize several things using environment variables.

 ### Serve `index.html` directly

+**Notice**: this technique is deprecated, as it can create several issues with modern frontend frameworks.
+For the details and better alternatives, read the section above.

 Setting the environment variable `STATIC_INDEX` to be `1` you can configure Nginx to serve the file in the URL `/static/index.html` when requested for `/`.